Bobojambo/RR/README.md

 # Usage

 - '__main.py__' is used to run the program
-  - At start, the program will ask to Train/Load a model
+  - At start, the program will ask to Train/Load a neural network model.
+The training and the networks are specified in   '__classification_model.py__'
-    - For training, the previously extracted data will be used.
+    - In training,  the weights of the best model will be saved as 'weights.best.hdf5'
-    - The model will be trained using '__classification_model.py__'
-- '__image_editor.py__' is used to edit each video frame
-- '__classification_model.py__' is used to generate and train the model to classify the images
+    - In loading, 'weights.best.hdf5' will be used to load the weights of the network
+  - Next, video images are classified using the generated model.
+    - The program will ask for the name of a video file to classify using the model.
+(Atleast .mp4 files work)
+    - The program will ask for output filename (Default output.avi.)
+    - The program will ask for desired gridsize for mosaic.
+(Eg. 2 will generate a 2x2 image grid for classification)
+    - The video frames and their classification is handled in '__image_editor.py__'.